 The Financial Conduct Authority (FCA) took over the conduct side of regulation from 2013 and has pursued much of the FSA’s agenda.
-Shortly after it was created, CEO Martin Wheatley launched the FCA’s work on “behavioural economics”, indicating that the FCA is keen to understand the factors that cause people to behave in the way that they do.
-Although aimed in particular at understanding the roots of consumer behaviour, the regulator’s focus on cultural change in firms suggests that behaviour in firms is also relevant.
+Shortly after it was created, CEO Martin Wheatley launched the FCA’s work on “behavioral economics”, indicating that the FCA is keen to understand the factors that cause people to behave in the way that they do.
+Although aimed in particular at understanding the roots of consumer behavior, the regulator’s focus on cultural change in firms suggests that behavior in firms is also relevant.

-As part of its focus on behaviour, the FCA realised that it needed to adjust its approach to enforcement.
+As part of its focus on behavior, the FCA realized that it needed to adjust its approach to enforcement.
 In the past, the FSA’s approach had generally been to take action against the firm when problems occurred.
-However, this may not be sufficient to change the behaviour of the people who work in firms, even at senior level.
+However, this may not be sufficient to change the behavior of the people who work in firms, even at senior level.
 The idea of the “rolling bad apple” developed: executives could be involved with regulatory failings at one firm and then move on to perpetrate similar failings elsewhere.
-The FCA realised that the actions of a firm are no more than the collective actions of people representing the firm.
+The FCA realized that the actions of a firm are no more than the collective actions of people representing the firm.

 The approved persons regime